June 15, 2002

-The tragic stories of “Big Mike” Scheck and Jeff Ramsey and how a lovely middle class neighborhood was damaged forever by their untimely deaths.
-This is an updated version of the original essay.
+This is the tragic stories of “Big Mike” Scheck and Jeff Ramsey and how a lovely middle class neighborhood was damaged forever by their untimely deaths.

 1048 22nd Street in 2007

 I was born in Rock Island, Illinois and lived there for the first twelve years of my life.
 My family owned a house on 22nd Street on the corner of 12th Avenue, a massive Victorian manor capable of housing my large family, which was comprised of six girls, three boys, and my parents, plus an endless gaggle of family pets and visiting relatives and friends.
 It was a happy household, nestled in a peaceful and quaint middle class neighborhood, until two tragic events happened in the span of a year that forever destroyed the peace, happiness, and tranquility of two fine neighborhood families.
 One of those families was mine.
 The other family was that of my best friend, Jon Ramsey.

 For many years I buried the horrible memories from 1972-73 deep inside my mind and only revisited them in nightmares.
 My family moved away from Rock Island when I was 12, so it was much easier to escape from the bad memories simply because everything from that era was far, far away from me; I didn’t have any daily reminders of my once ideal childhood that had been shattered by death and tragedy.
 As I grew older the memories slipped into oblivion and eventually disappeared for long stretches of time.

 But I could never escape the nightmares.

 Mike & Tess Scheck, 1949